RecipesLearn

 charcoal grill exhaust damper

-Since our goal is to stop or put out the charcoal, by closing the exhaust damper we effectively prevent these things from occurring.
+Since our goal is to put out the charcoal, by closing the exhaust damper we prevent these things from happening..

 The inevitable result is that no oxygen is pulled through the system and the combustion gases (Carbon Monoxide, Carbon Dioxide, and others) from the charcoal will smother the fire and displace the oxygen.

-From the Combustion Triangle above, if we have no oxygen, we have no fire.
+From the Combustion Triangle we know that if there’s no oxygen, we have no fire.

 charcoal grill intake damper